CCSS Systems Implementation Guide

 - Utilize existing parent communication structures (e.g., PTA/PTSO meetings, Back to School Nights, school newsletters) to share resources with parents, families, and the local educational community to promote awareness and understanding of the CCSS and new developments regarding CCSS systems implementation.
 A number of documents are available on the Students/Parents tab of the California Department of Education (CDE) CCSS Web page to support your communications with parents and families:

-- The CDE has produced several informational handouts that provide overviews and highlights of the CCSS.
+- The CDE has produced several informational handouts that provide overviews and highlights of the CCSS and a handout that lists CCSS Resources for Parents and Guardians (DOC).
 These handouts are available in multiple languages.

-- The California County Superintendents Educational Services Association, in consultation with the California State Parent Teacher Association, has developed a parent handbook that gives parents an introduction to California's CCSS and a summary of what students are expected to learn as they advance from kindergarten through grade eight.
-The handbooks are available in multiple languages.
+- The California County Superintendents Educational Services Association (CCSESA), in consultation with the California PTA, has developed a parent handbook (DOC) that gives parents an introduction to California's CCSS and a summary of what students are expected to learn as they advance from kindergarten through grade eight.
+The handbook is available in multiple languages on the CCSESA Common Core Standards Communications Tools Web page, under General Overview Materials.

-- The Council of Great City Schools has developed parent roadmaps for understanding the English language arts and mathematics CCSS in kindergarten through grade eight.
+- The Council of Great City Schools has developed parent roadmaps for understanding the English language arts and mathematics CCSS in kindergarten through high school and how parents can support their child's learning.
 The roadmaps are available in English and Spanish.

 - The CDE has organized a collection of resources for parents of students in the Special Education community on the parents and students tab of the CDE CCSS and Special Education Web page.